 A Jantar Mantar is a collection of astronomy instruments.
 Five Jantar Mantars were built by Maharaja Jai Singh II of Jaipur from 1723 onwards.
 The purpose of the various instruments is to predict the times and movements of the sun, moon and planets.
 They’re located in Delhi, Ujjain, Jaipur, Mathura and Varanasi.

-The audio guide here is a good explanation, but the role play that the educators use is somewhat irritating.
+The audio guide here provides a good explanation, but the role play that the educators use is somewhat irritating.
 Audio guides cost 124 INR each, and include a map to explain where you are.

 You can take a human guide also, but, beware the large groups of tourists doing this.
 The shouting guides can and WILL drown out your audio guide.
 The groups will also stampede through you if given half the chance.